slarda/harness/commands.md

         # the engine-id in the json file will be used for the resource-id
         # in the REST API

- 1. The `<some-engine.json>` file is required above but it can be modifed with:

-        harness update <some-engine.json>
-        # use -d if you want to discard any previously collected data
-        # or model

-    **&dagger;**This command is not implemented yet so use `harness delete` and `harness add` for updates but be aware that all data will be destroyed during `delete`.

  1. **&dagger;**Once the engine is created and receiving input through it's REST `events` input endpoint any Kappa style learner will respond to the REST engine `queries` endpoint.
 To use a Lambda style (batch/background) style learner or to bulk train the Kappa on saved up input run:

         harness train <some-engine.json>